KQM-git/HSRNews/archive/580.md

 ### Game Updates and Improvements Overview

+■2024/05/10

+- Fixes an issue in the story combat of the Trailblaze Mission "Penacony - And on the Eighth Day" where there is a chance you cannot progress the game after the cutscene animation ends.

+- Fixes an issue in the Trailblaze Mission "Penacony - Bullet & Brain" where the attack icon may be incorrect when exploring the scene in the story character Boothill's POV.

+- Fixes an issue in the Trailblaze Mission "Penacony - The Sun Also Rises" where there is a chance you cannot continue the mission's progress after speaking to the IPC representative.

+- Fixes an issue in Trailblaze Continuance "Xianzhou Luofu - Foxian Dream," where fighting against the enemy "Cirrus" could occasionally result in a stage verification failure.

+- Fixes an issue where certain actions may prevent you from progressing the game after using Clockwork on the NPC "Kaimee."

+- Fixes an issue where there is a chance you cannot progress the game when entering the game mode "Hanu Wars: Street Warfare."

+- Fixes an issue in the "Assignments" menu where there is a chance of experiencing an abnormal graphical display.

 ■2024/05/09

 - Fixes an issue in the Trailblaze Mission "Penacony - And on the Eighth Day" where there is a chance you cannot progress the game after defeating the enemy "Harmonious Choir: The Great Septimus."